1FD78842-DC8A-4AE3-B676-174F34F27C13

 Unfortunately, there's not really a clear-cut way to specifically know with certainty why the allegedly-infringing-post was detected, only to then be handled in such a harsh manner.
 SPECULATING HERE - Seeing how many (if not all) auto-moderation tools do sometimes make mistakes or misinterpret things, it's always possible that the alleged-infringing-user's-post simply contained a typo that triggered the group deletion... it's not hard to mistype, "just a second," for instance.
 With no way to know for sure, one could even speculate that, maybe, a hacker got into someone's account then started posting potentially harmful content.
 Who knows?

 ...but!
-The group has returned.
+The group has returned... for now.

 On the evening of October 3rd, Landyn Medina, owner and admin of an otherwise unrelated Facebook Group called Connections (Cheyenne), posted that Tammy would be restarting Cheyenne Community Connections.
 At lunchtime on October 5th, Tammy officially opened up Cheyenne Community Connections 2.0.